 The insertion takes place from an access point which is upstream.
 Inserting from a downstream access point is possible, but it is riskier and hence avoided.

-Pipe relining is considered a trench-less technology, since minimal to none digging is involved in this trench-less process.
+Pipe relining is considered a trench-less technology, since minimal to no digging is involved in this trench-less process.
 This makes relining a more cost-effective and less intensive method than traditional “dig and replace” pipe repair methods.

 How is Pipe Relining Done?